SaschaKubisch/IndoTrek/README.md

 # IndoTrek

-IndoTrek is a web application for booking and customizing adventure trips in Indonesia.
+IndoTrek is a web application for booking and customizing adventure trips in Indonesia (or anywhere else)

 ## Prerequisites